object-oriented-python/object-oriented-programming/doc/source/2_programs_in_files.rst

    with them for as long as you have used a computer, without even thinking about it.
 This is because folders are simply namespaces for files.
 Each filename can exist only once in each folder, and you can nest folders inside folders.
-Indeed, "directory" is an older synonym for "folder" and makes the link to namespaces much
-   clearer: a folder or directory is just a list of named files in the same way that a telephone directory is a list of named phone numbers.

 Other forms of import
 ~~~~~~~~~~~~~~~~~~~~~